dacurry-tns/deploying-apereo-cas/pages/building/server/saml/overview.md

     <tbody>
         <tr>
             <td markdown="span">Identity Provider (IdP)</td>
-            <td markdown="span">A SAML Identity Provider (IdP) is a service that authenticates users ("principals") by means such as usernames, passwords, and multifactor authentication schemes.
+            <td markdown="span">A SAML Identity Provider (IdP) is a service that authenticates users ("principals") by means such as usernames, passwords, and multi-factor authentication schemes.
 An authenticated user is given a security token that he or she can present to service providers (SPs, see below) to gain access to their services.
 The IdP also accepts users' security tokens from SPs and returns an indication of whether or not they are valid.
 CAS 5 has added full native SAML2 support, enabling the CAS server to function as an IdP and eliminating our dependency on Shibboleth.</td>
         </tr>
         <tr>
             <td markdown="span">Service Provider (SP)</td>